-Nordic nationals can buy housing in Iceland on the basis of the rules on free movement of persons, the right of establishment and the service activities of nationals of the European Economic Area (EEA).
+Nordic citizens can purchase housing in Iceland on the basis of rules on freedom of movement of persons, freedom of establishment and freedom to offer services which apply to citizens of the European Economic Area (EEA).

 Pension funds also provide loans for the purchase of housing.
-You must be a member of the specific fund to apply for a loan.
-Interest rates and terms can vary depending on the fund, so it is a good idea to familiarize yourself well with what is available.
+You must be a member of a specific fund to apply for a loan.
+Again, interest rates and terms can vary from one fund to another, so it is a good idea to familiarize yourself with what is available.

-The students’ associations of most universities have housing that is rented out to students studying at the institution in question.
-Further information can be found, for example, on the following websites:
+The students’ organisations of most universities own residences which are rented to students studying at the school in question.
+For more information, see the following websites:

-The most common way to find housing is through online advertising.
-As demand is often high, it is a good idea to get in contact as soon as an advertisement appears.
-On the website of the daily Morgunblaðið, mbl.is, is a separate list of rental housing advertisements and the website visir.is also has rental housing advertisements.
-District newspapers can be a good place to look for advertising for housing in the countryside.
-In addition, there are several rental agencies.
+The most common way to find housing is through advertisements on the Internet.
+Since demand is often high it is a good idea to get in touch as soon as an advertisement appears.
+On the website of the daily Morgunblaðið, Mbl.is, there are rental housing advertisements, and Visir.is also has rental housing ads.
+Local newspapers can be a good way to find housing advertisements in rural areas.
+There are a number of commercial rental agencies:

-Another form of housing is the right of residence in a housing co-operative.
+Another housing option is permanent right of residence in housing co-operatives.

-The housing co-operative Búseti builds multi-unit housing and sells rights of residence in its properties in Iceland.
-Only members of Búseti can purchase a right of residence.
-The monthly payment is usually slightly lower than on the general rental market.
+The housing co-operative Búseti builds and sells properties with right of residence in Iceland.
+Only members of the co-op can purchase a residence right.
+The monthly payment is generally somewhat lower than in the general rental market.

-The housing co-operative Búmenn also sells rights of residence in its properties, but they are only intended for those aged fifty years and older.
+The housing co-operative Búmenn also sells properties with a right of residence but is intended only for persons fifty years of age and over.